 As you might expect by now, your waking experience dictates your perception of dreams.
 So someone who has a red-green color vision defect since birth (affecting a surprising 8% of males with Northern European ancestry) will dream in the same colorblind mode.

 Do you dream in color?
 For sighted people, this seems like a pretty odd question.
-If you see in full color during the day, then you dream in color at night - surely?
+If you see in full color during the day, then you dream in color at night, right?

-Incidentally if you can't recall any colors from last night's dream, this doesn't mean it was in black and white.
-It just means you don't recall that particular detail - and increasing your dream recall and practicing lucid dreaming will improve this.
+Incidentally, if you can't recall any colors from last night's dream, this doesn't mean it was in black and white.
+It just means you don't recall that particular detail.
+Increasing your dream recall and practicing lucid dreaming will improve this.

 Yes, I believe so.
 Blind people can have a highly attuned sense of self awareness, just like sighted people.
-In fact, they are more accustomed to using what we consider "back-up" senses as primary senses, meaning they can be more aware of their own environment.
+In fact, they are more accustomed to using what we consider "back-up" senses as primary senses, meaning they can be more aware of their environment.
 This could enhance your ability to notice whether you're dreaming and become lucid.
-What would those lucid dreams be like...?
+I wonder, what would those lucid dreams be like?